-Monitoring of gas releases undertaken during the reporting period in accordance with the Metropolitan Coal Longwall 304 and Longwalls 305-307 Water Management Plans identified an exceedance of the performance indicator (with regard to free carbon dioxide concentrations) at Pool P in January, April, and October to December 2020, and at Pool U in October to December 2020.
-No other gas releases observed on the Eastern Tributary or Waratah Rivulet exceeded the performance indicator.
-Assessments against the performance measure have been undertaken by Dr Barry Noller (The University of Queensland) (Appendix E) and found the performance measure had not been exceeded.
+Monitoring of gas releases undertaken during the reporting period in accordance with the Metropolitan Coal Longwalls 305-307 Water Management Plan identified an exceedance of the performance indicator (with regard to free carbon dioxide concentrations) at Pool P in January, February, April, June to October and December 2021, and at Pool U in January, February, April, May, August, September and December 2021 No other gas releases observed on the Eastern Tributary or Waratah Rivulet exceeded the performance indicator.
+Assessments against the performance measure have been undertaken by Associate Professor Barry Noller (The University of Queensland) (Appendix E) and found the performance measure had not been exceeded.